Coronavirus Update:What patients and families need to know

 There are currently three COVID-19 vaccines available — one created by Pfizer and its partner BioNTech, one created by Moderna and one created by Johnson & Johnson.

-- The Pfizer vaccine can be administered to people aged 16 years and older, while the Moderna vaccine is for use in people aged 18 years and older.
+- The Pfizer vaccine can be administered to people ages 12 years and older, while the Moderna and Johnson & Johnson vaccines are approved for use in people aged 18 years and older.

 - You will need to sign a consent before receiving the vaccine.

 - You should not get the vaccine if you have had a severe allergic reaction after a previous vaccines.